0glabs/0g-da-client/docs/architecture/disperser.md

 ## Requests to Store Data

-Requesters that want to store data on ZeroG Storage make requests to the disperser with the form of [`BlobStoreRequest`](broken-reference).
+Requesters that want to store data on 0G Storage make requests to the disperser with the form of `DisperseBlobRequest`.

 They specify the data they want to store on ZeroG Storage and the different assumptions they are making on the quorums that they want to store their data.
 Requesters also attach a unique `BlobID` used to identify their blob later in the protocol.
 This is randomly generated and the disperser will fail the request if it has seen the given `BlobID` before.
 The disperser takes each `BlobStoreRequest` and adds it to a queue.